Savvythelegend/PGDocs/docs/failure_modes.md

-# Failure Modes
+﻿# Failure Modes
 <!-- SPDX-License-Identifier: CC-BY-4.0 -->

-!!!
-Note
+:::note
-    In previous versions of CloudNativePG, this page included specific failure scenarios.
+In previous versions of CloudNativePG, this page included specific failure
+    scenarios.
 Since these largely follow standard Kubernetes behavior, we have streamlined the content to avoid duplication of information that belongs to the underlying Kubernetes stack and is not specific to CloudNativePG.